mwbowers/mwbowers.github.io/reference/datagate-client/adg-key-table-adg-key-table-constructors-main.md

 ---

-This member supports DCS infrastructure and is not intended to be used directly from your code.
+This member supports DG infrastructure and is not intended to be used directly from your code.
 <br />